Latest News

 2. Read the Rules (click here) and start making two jars of your best marmalade

-3. In January 2013 print the Entry form here, fill it out and include entry fee (donated to Home Hospice) of $8 per entry (2 jars)
+3. In January 2018 print the Entry form (here), fill it out and include entry fee (donated to Home Hospice) of $8 per entry (2 jars)

-4. Post it or bring your entry to Buninyong to arrive by the end of January
+4. Post or bring your entry to Buninyong to arrive any time in January up to 25th January 2018